petabyt/crypticos/README.md

 development kit here: https://github.com/pufflegamerz/casm (assembler + emulator)

 ## Building
+Note: Make sure you are in the `x86` directory.
-### 256 byte OS
+### 256 Byte Bootable
 ```
-# Make sure you are in the x86 directory
-nasm -f bin x86/tiny.asm -o build/boot.bin
+nasm -f bin tiny.asm
-qemu-system-x86_64 build/boot.bin
+qemu-system-x86_64 tiny
 ```
+Type in CINS code.
+It will run.

-### Deluxe >256 byte version
+### 512 byte Version
-This version has demos and stuff, but still the same idea as `tiny.asm`.
+The same as `tiny.asm`, but more usable and stuff.
 ```
-# Make sure you are in the x86 directory
-# This will open in qemu
-./build.sh
+nasm -f bin main.asm
+qemu-system-x86_64 main
 ```
-Usage:
+Usage: See comments in `x86/main.asm`.
-`p` Enter program mode. `q` to quit.
-`>` load a program.
-Ex: `>a` to load pgrm a.
-There are programs a-d.
-Have fun.

 ## So what does it do?
 CrypticOS uses a BrainF* inspired esoteric language as its main runtime.